tx-john/usable-vue/README.md

 ### Usable Vue
 ```
-A collection of Vue.js components I have written for personal and professional projects.
+A collection of Vue.js components.

+More to come as I migrate stuff here...
 ```